avery-gfs/classes25/cs3/README.md

 <img src="assets/probe.gif" height="380px" />

-Recursively "probe" every path in the maze.
-Don't worry about stopping when you find the goal ("B").
-Make sure your probe accesses each cell of the maze.
-Make your probe erase previous path characters as it backtracks from exploring a branch.
+- Recursively "probe" every path in the maze
+- Don't worry about stopping when you find the goal ("B")
+- Make sure your probe accesses each cell of the maze
+- Make your probe erase previous path characters as it backtracks from exploring a branch

 ---